Competition Terms and Conditions

 - Winners must behave both before and during the ‘Power Trip’ in a manner that aligns with the values of Country to Canberra.
 If a winner is deemed to be acting in a manner contrary to these values, Country to Canberra reserves the right to revoke the prize or return the winner to their home state at the winner’s own cost.

-At least 10 regional, rural and remote young women will win our Leadership Competition and score an all-expenses paid ‘Power Trip’ to Canberra.
-Winners will be flown out to Canberra on 20 November 2016 and stay until 23 November 2016.
+Multiple regional, rural and remote young women will win our Leadership Competition and win an all-expenses paid ‘Power Trip’ to Canberra.
+Winners will be flown out to Canberra on 3 December 2017 and stay until 6 December 2017.
 This prize consists of the following:

 - Main Day 1: